joao-conde/feup-iart/genetic-conference/README.md

 When prompted by the program, insert the path to the .txt file containing the papers to fill the schedule with.

 Specify the excel output path with the schedule.
+NEVER DELETE TEMPLATE.XSLX - but you can edit it.

 Using the current repository structure:
 	1-run "python genetic.py"